 Awards

-Merseyside Civic Society makes a number of awards to individuals, organisations and projects that are deemed to make a significant contribution to the heritage and civic life of Liverpool City Region Award winners receive a beautifully crafted, framed certificate designed and produced by MCS Council Member, Trevor Skempton.
+Merseyside Civic Society makes a number of awards to individuals, organisations and projects that are deemed to make a significant contribution to the heritage and civic life of Liverpool City Region .
+Winners receive a framed certificate designed and produced by a local artist.

-The Awards focus on high quality projects that enhance our shared experience of the places that surround us.
-Inaugurated this year to mark the 85th anniversary of Merseyside Civic Society and launched on National Civic Day, any project completed between 1st August 2018 and 31st July 2023 within Liverpool City Region was eligible for nomination.
+These Awards focus on high quality projects that enhance our shared experience of the places that surround us.
+Inaugurated in 2023 to mark the 85th anniversary of Merseyside Civic Society, any project completed between 1st August 2018 and 31st July 2023 within Liverpool City Region was eligible for nomination.

 Joint Best New Build Project